Developer Guide

 Adding Health Conditions

-object to encapsulate health conditions of a patient.
+The proposed implementation of separate Conditions object to encapsulate health conditions of a patient.

 E.g., Diabetic, Dyslexic, Osteporotic.